Apply Neuroscience to Leadership Training

 Dr. Wu turns the Neuroscience of Why People Follow into actionable insights to equip leaders with proven tools.
 He offers scientific explanations and predictions about leaders’ and followers’ behaviors.
 His original, unique leadership training guides leaders to gain more confidence and achieve more success.

-- What makes your followers follow you?
+- What makes people follow leaders?

 - How to Lead through Change and Crisis – Few leaders were prepared to lead through the COVID-19 pandemic.
 Change and crisis are happening at all levels.
-Guided by science, you can avoid making disastrous mistakes, while helping your followers ride out the storm.
+Guided by science, you can avoid making disastrous mistakes while helping your followers ride out the storm.

 - How the Brain Decides – Neuroscience research has demonstrated that almost 95% of all human decisions are made on emotional grounds rather than through rational, logical processes.
 Emotional responses also strongly influence why people follow leaders and work together toward goals.

 - What Is the Negative Side of Positive Thinking? – Much of today’s leadership training is loosely based on Norman Vincent Peale’s 1952 book, “The Power of Positive Thinking.”
-Various leadership speakers change the buzzwords, but still follow the principles in that work.
-Recent research shows that we are not as “in control” as we think.
+Various leadership speakers change the buzzwords but still follow the principles in that work.
+Recent research shows we are not as “in control” as we think.
 Being positive or negative is not always a choice.

-Empower Leaders with Neuroscience to Adapt Changes
+Empower Leaders with Neuroscience to Adapt to Change

 In an unpredictable business environment, old-fashioned, buzzword-based leadership training and development have failed to improve workplace culture and employee satisfaction.

 No evidence shows that chasing the latest fads, such as Why, Authenticity, Vulnerability, and Empathy, has produced anything meaningful.
 Now, intelligent leaders seek guidance distilled from the science of the human brain and behavior.